 - Repeated measures ANOVA was conducted for lipid values, food intakes and growth measures across the age points seven months to 14 years

-- Multivariate repeated-measured ANCOVA models were used to adjust the intervention effect on serum lipid values with energy intake, saturated fatty acid intake (as a percent of energy intake), height (standard deviation) and body mass index (BMI)
+- Multivariate repeated-measured ANCOVA models were used to adjust the intervention effect on serum lipid values with energy intake, saturated fatty acid intake (as a percent of energy intake), height (SD) and body mass index (BMI)

-- triglyceride, weight and body mass index were analyzed after logarithmic transformation
+- Triglycerides, weight and BMI were analyzed after logarithmic transformation

 - Sex and intervention group with interaction terms were included in all analyses.